fystack/fystack-selfhost-scripts/README.md

 - Internet connection
 - Recommended system: 8v CPU, 16GB RAM

+> **Note:** The self-host scripts currently support Linux only.
+Native support for macOS and Windows is in progress.

 ## Quick Start Steps

 > **📺 Video Tutorial:** Watch the complete setup walkthrough on YouTube: